OLSAS – Lincoln Alexander School of Law (Ryerson University)

 Letters of Reference

-Referees should have extensive personal knowledge of you in order to make statements about your character, personal qualities, academic competencies, employment performance, volunteer contributions and other areas that may be of interest to the Admissions Committee.
+Referees should have extensive personal knowledge of you to make statements about your character, personal qualities, academic competencies, employment performance, volunteer contributions and other areas that may be of interest to the Admissions Committee.

 You need to arrange for your referees to use the OLSAS Confidential Assessment Forms that are provided with the application.
 All letters of reference are confidential and must be submitted by the referee directly to OLSAS.